21 Jan Our 6 Miracle Day Story and some of the things I’ve learned since….

 On that snowy Christmas Eve… we then went home to cry, pray and start making phone calls to specialists around the country to discuss next steps.
 We landed on a world-renowned specialist in Salt Lake City.
 Due to the type of cancer, all the doctors agreed that a full hysterectomy was the only option to save Mel.
 That was tough news for us because we’d just started talking about having kids and Mel was only 27.
-BUT that was the option so we moved forward and scheduled the surgery.
+BUT that was the best option so we moved forward and scheduled the surgery.
 We also started to ask for prayer from our friends and family.
 We didn’t know it at the time but those requests literally went around the world (and that was before Facebook and Twitter!!)!

 Then it came to our trip to Salt Lake City for the surgery AND this series of miracles.

-The schedule was that we’d fly down (from Billings on Wednesday) have our 15 minute pre-op visit with the doctor on Thursday and then have the surgery on Friday.
-Then we’d be in SLC for a week or two or possibly a month… depending on the results.
+The schedule was that we’d fly down (from Billings on Wednesday), have our 15-minute pre-op visit with the doctor on Thursday and then have the surgery on Friday.
+Then we’d be in SLC for anywhere from a week up to possibly a month… depending on the results.

 So… it began.